Hearthstone

 3-bedroom unit (larger kitchen):

-For a typical three-family building with 2-bedroom units, expect a total investment of roughly $25,000-$40,000 for all three kitchens.
-Compare that to $60,000-$120,000 for semi-custom cabinets across three units.
+For a typical three-family building with 2-bedroom units, the total investment for all three kitchens is significantly less than what you would pay for semi-custom or custom cabinetry across the same number of units.

 Best Door Styles for Rental Properties